 - It keeps the water clean and clear

 In addition to keeping the water stable for the fish, an in-tank filter also keeps the water clean and clear.
-It prevents unwanted particles to float around.
+It prevents unwanted particles from floating around.
 In addition, a filter stops water discoloration from happening.
-As a matter of fact, it is very visually-offensive to see a stained aquarium water.
+As a matter of fact, it is very visually offensive to see stained aquarium water.
 Most people won’t even look at the fish swimming inside the tank at all.

 - It minimizes your maintenance costs

 A clean and clear tank means less maintenance cost.
 You don’t need to regularly check the aquarium because you can be sure that the filter does the necessary cleaning for you.
 The only reason to schedule a maintenance session is in the event of a leak.

 Now that you know the advantages let’s discuss what to look for.

 Things To Look For When Buying A Filter For 10 Gallon Tank